2022-2023 Course Catalog

 Research Scientist: I. Bradburn

-Advanced Instructor: A. F. Gardner, M. Komelski, and I. Schepisi
+Advanced Instructor: J. Culligan, M. Komelski, V. Lael, and I. Schepisi

-Basic concepts related to normal human development.
-Emphasis on developmental theories and principles of physical, social, and emotional growth, development, and behavior of children, individually and within families and cultures, from conception through adolesence.
-Designed as a general survey course for majors and non-majors.
+Basic concepts related to human development.
+Emphasis on developmental theories and principles of physical, social, and emotional growth, development, and behavior of children, individually and within families and cultures, from conception through adolescence.
+Designed as a general survey Course for majors and non-majors.

 Introduction to concepts related to physical, intellectual, cognitive, and emotional disability, with a focus on disability as a social construct and lived experiences of people with disabilities across the lifespan.
 Exploration of texts, videos, and other created artifacts to evaluate concepts and models of disability.

 Introduction to adult development and aging (gerontology).
 Basic concepts, principles, theories, research methods and social issues of development from emerging adulthood through the end of life.
-Biopsychosocial analysis of issues affecting aging processes.
-Includes multicultural and global perspectives and challenges in aging.
+Biopsychosocial analysis of issues affecting aging processes, including family dynamics.
+Consideration of social, economic, political and ethical issues in aging.
+Attention to multicultural perspectives and significant global challenges and opportunities related to aging around the world.

 Theories of integrative (mind-body) health and wellbeing.
 Examination of multidimensional factors, including stress, personality, relationships, and social environment, as well as issues of identity and equity that influence health across the lifespan.
 Engagement in contemplative and evidence-based integrative health practices used for promoting health, wellbeing, and resilience.
 Attention given to ethical use and teaching of practice methods.